zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 This workflow uses two sample tabular data excel files to demonstrate the concepts of intrinsic and forced-designation headers.
 See about [Design and Manage Cubes from Tabular Data](https://docs.oracle.com/en/database/other-databases/essbase/21/ugess/design-and-manage-cubes-tabular-data.html)

-1. In the 'Cube Designer' ribbon, click **connections** -> select the current connection from the dropdown menu to connect to Essbase.
+1. In the 'Cube Designer' ribbon, click **Connections** -> select the current connection from the dropdown menu to connect to Essbase.
    ![](./images/image14_44.0.png "")

   On the 'Cube Designer' ribbon, click **Catalog**.